 - Dr. Limper's lung fibrosis studies leverage a cell-based screening assay to identify drug combinations that have synergistic benefit in halting lung fibrosis.
 Dr. Limper and his team rapidly screen dozens of drug combinations to identify those of greatest promise for patients with progressive lung fibrosis.

 Fungal pneumonias such as pneumocystis pneumonia and invasive aspergillus pneumonia have high fatality rates in immunocompromised patients, exceeding 40 percent in some cases.
 Better treatments are required to improve survival rates in these serious infections.
 The research of Dr. Limper and his team aims to develop new drugs to treat these fungal pneumonias.

 Similarly, patients with idiopathic pulmonary fibrosis experience progressive loss of lung function, leading to death in three to five years on average after diagnosis.
 Current medications have not impacted this disease.
 Dr. Limper's goal is to discover new treatments for this illness.

-- Associate Dean of Practice Transformation, Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, Mayo Clinic, 2017-present
+- Associate Dean of Practice Transformation, Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, Mayo Clinic, 2017-2021

 - Endowed professor, Walter and Leonore Annenberg Professor of Pulmonary Medicine, 2006-present